Genome-Bioinformatics-RadboudUMC/DeNovoCNN/README.md

 # DeNovoCNN

 A deep learning approach to call de novo mutations (DNMs) on whole-exome (WES) and whole-genome sequencing (WGS) data.
-DeNovoCNN uses trio recalibrated BAM/CRAM + VCF (or tab-separated list of variants) files to generate image-like genomic sequence representations and detect DNMs with high accuracy. <br>
+DeNovoCNN uses trio BAM/CRAM + VCF (or tab-separated list of variants) files to generate image-like genomic sequence representations and detect DNMs with high accuracy. <br>
 <br>
 DeNovoCNN is a combination of three models for the calling of substitution, deletion and insertion DNMs.
 Each of the model is a 9-layers CNN with [squeeze-and-excitation](https://arxiv.org/pdf/1709.01507.pdf) blocks.
-DeNovoCNN is trained on ~16k manually curated DNM and IV (inherited and non-DNM variants) sequencing data, generated using [Illumina](https://www.illumina.com/) sequencer and [Sureselect Human
+DeNovoCNN is trained on ~50k manually curated DNM and IV (inherited and non-DNM variants) sequencing data, generated using [Illumina](https://www.illumina.com/) sequencer and [Sureselect Human
 All Exon V5](https://www.agilent.com/cs/library/datasheets/public/AllExondatasheet-5990-9857EN.pdf)/[Sureselect Human All Exon V4](https://www.agilent.com/cs/library/flyers/Public/5990-9857en_lo.pdf) capture kits.  <br>
 <br>